XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

     - *Revising for the second round review at Management Science.*
     - *Preliminary version appears in INFORMS 2025 (Atlanta).*

+5. The Identity Tax
+    - *Preliminary version appears in CIST 2023 (Phoenix).*

 ## Works on Human-AI interaction and AI-AI interaction

 1. [Algorithmic Collusion or Competition](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4579458)